Coventry University London is proud to hold its awards ceremony at the historic Guildhall in the City of London.

 It is also home to the largest surviving medieval crypts in London – which graduands and guests will have the opportunity to visit when having their photographs taken on the day.

 Our ceremony will take place in the spectacular Great Hall, which has hosted the annual Lord Mayor's Banquet since 1502.
 Natural light floods in from lofty stained-glass windows and statues depicting Admiral Lord Nelson, the Duke of Wellington and Sir Winston Churchill line the walls.

-This majestic building is located on Gresham Street in the heart of the City of London and is a 5 minute walk from Bank, Mansion House and St Paul’s underground stations, and a 10 minute walk from Cannon Street, Moorgate and Liverpool Street underground and rail stations.
+Guildhall is situated on Gresham Street, a five-minute walk from Bank, Mansion House and St Paul’s underground stations and a ten-minute walk from Cannon Street, Moorgate and Liverpool Street underground and rail stations.

 In the present day, Guildhall remains an awe-inspiring piece of architecture, which will act as a breathtaking backdrop for this day of celebration.